Longevity of the Time Tree Roots Continue to Live

 Can tree roots regrow after being cut down?

-Can tree roots continue to grow after cutting them down?
+Are tree roots able to continue to expand after cutting them down?

-Will tree roots continue to grow even after the cutting?
+Will tree roots continue to spread after the tree has been cut down?

 Conclusion: